 Both exchanges have additional currency services.
 Binance offers its users a platform where they can make high-volume trades.
-Because it supports so many altcoins, the platform allows users to trade in high-volume tokens, which are in a rally.
+Because it supports so many altcoins, the platform allows users to trade in high-volume tokens in a rally.
 Most ICOs have a high trading volume because of investor excitement, so users can trade on Binance to take advantage of this.

 Additionally, Binance also runs competitions where its users can win prizes for participating on the platform.
 The prizes change each time.
 Previous prizes have included sports cars and free cryptocurrencies.

 Historically, Binance has supported newly concluded ICOs.
 They provide a launchpad for new cryptocurrencies, and many new companies trust Binance as a suitable platform, though Binance does not accept all concluded ICOs.
-The new exchanges have to offer a product or service and have good security.
+The new exchanges must offer a product or service and have good security.

 Coinbase offers its users Instant Exchange.
 This feature allows users to use fiat currencies to send money in Bitcoin.
-This means that they can use a currency like the Euro to send BTC without needing to exchange the Euro first.
-The platform automatically converts the Euros into Bitcoin, and it does not charge an additional fee.
+This means they can use a currency like the Euro to send BTC without needing to exchange it first.
+The platform automatically converts the Euros into Bitcoin and does not charge an additional fee.

 In Binance vs Coinbase, Coinbase has better additional currency services than Binance.

 Any major crypto exchange needs good security because cybercriminals target exchanges.
-If a hacker breaches a crypto exchange’s security, they could get away with millions or even billions in cryptocurrency.
+Hackers who breach a crypto exchange’s security could get away with millions or even billions in cryptocurrency.
 This is why large crypto exchanges need to be strict with their security.

-In contrast, hackers breached Binance in the same year and stole user login information, and attempted to steal funds, but the platform’s security team stopped the attack before the hackers could get away with any assets.
+In contrast, hackers breached Binance in the same year, stole user login information, and attempted to steal funds.
+Still, the platform’s security team stopped the attack before the hackers could get away with any assets.